siouan/frontend-gradle-plugin/README.md

 // build.gradle
 frontend {
     // NODE SETTINGS
-    // Version of the distribution to download, used to build the URL to download the distribution, if not set. nodeVersion = '10.15.3'
+    // Node version, used to build the URL to download the corresponding distribution, if the 'nodeDistributionUrl'
+    // property is not set.
+    nodeVersion = '10.15.3'

     // [Optional] Sets this property to force the download from a custom website.
 By default, this property is 'null',
-    // and the plugin attempts to download the distribution compatible with the current platform from the Node website. nodeDistributionUrl = 'https://nodejs.org/dist/vX.Y.Z/node-vX.Y.Z-win-x64.zip'
+    // and the plugin attempts to download the distribution compatible with the current platform from the Node website.
+    // The version of the distribution is expected to be the same as the one set in the 'nodeVersion' property, or this
+    // may lead to unexpected results.
+    nodeDistributionUrl = 'https://nodejs.org/dist/vX.Y.Z/node-vX.Y.Z-win-x64.zip'

     // [Optional] Install directory where the distribution archive shall be exploded.